vmware-archive/clarity/apps/website/angular-components/alert/README.md

 App-level alerts follow the same urgency order as standard alerts: error, warning, and info.

 **Why no success app-level alert?**
 App-level alerts are global in nature.
-Reporting a success of an operation should either be communicated within context or as a notification message.
+Reporting a success of an operation should either be communicated within a context or as a notification message.

 ### Anatomy

-An app-level alert consist of an icon, a message, and optional actions in a container. - All elements are centered-aligned. -Add anatomy for inline alerts - Need to add pagination
+An app-level alert consists of an icon, a message, and optional actions in a container. - All elements are centered-aligned. -Add anatomy for inline alerts - Need to add pagination

 ## Placement